 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 Finding the best route

-Home > Unspun > unspun 22 > Finding the best route
+Home > unspun > unspun 22 - A time for change > Finding the best route

 We look at how business modelling helped Marks & Spencer drive cost savings out of the logistics business of its Outlets operation.

 Cost control.
 Always desirable, in the current climate essential.
 Even more so in retail supply chains, where fashion trends, economic cycles and even weather patterns can quickly erode razor tight margins.

 And how important is cost control if you are already operating with significantly reduced potential for margins?
 And what if your supply chain logistics costs – the second largest operating cost in the business –weren’t wholly within your control, and you had little visibility as to what was really driving your cost position?

 This was the problem facing Richard Fox when he was appointed Head of Outlets and General Merchandise Trading at M&S. Richard had inherited a successful Outlets business that had enjoyed a period of considerable growth since its inception in 2000 and planned to continue to grow through stores expansion.
 However in an increasingly capital constrained environment, Richard instead refocused the strategy to increase the proportion of business unit excess product handled by Outlets, albeit at lower margin.
 Achieving the forward sales plan would now involve a disproportionate increase in product volumes, which in turn would attract greater logistics costs, allocated to Outlets by the Main Chain.
 Richard was keen to unlock the cause and effect relationship between decisions taken by the Outlets business and the logistics charges levied.
 With improved visibility, he would be in a position to more proactively and strategically manage his cost base.